ircam-cosima/calibration-test/README.md

     PORT=8080 gulp

 In order to calibrate a device, one needs to compare it with an other device, which is *already* calibrated, and serves as a reference.
 Please look into the [data](./data) directory for the know user-agents.
+It is way better to use a local browser as a reference, or at least a device with a small audio buffer size.

-Connect both the reference device, and the device to calibrate, to the server, preferably on a local network (wifi or ethernet).
+Connect both the reference device, and the device to calibrate, to the server, on a local network (wifi or ethernet).
 A synchronisation process will start on both of the devices.
 Wait for it to complete.
 At this point, the sound must be stable, while not necessarily synchronous.
 Put the volume to the maximum on both devices.

 Then, go to the `delay` page, on both devices.
 The sound will turn into a click, for precise timing.
 You can check that the reference